projectexpert/pmis/analytic_plan/README.rst

   and revenues.

-The attributes are calculated, for an analytic account, based on the planning analytic journal lines and based on the active planning version defined on that analytic account.
+The attributes are calculated, for an analytic account, based on the planning analytic journal lines on that analytic account.

 Users with permissions to access to analytic accounts can navigate from the analytic account to the to the associated Analytic Planning Lines.